TristanChadHafkenscheid/Space-Shooter-Unity-Game/README.md

  - Run Game
 ## Introduction

-A Space Invader-like game called "See You Space Cowboy" where the player must navigate a turbulant, enemy filled galaxy.
-Luckly you, the player have access to power ups to help them defeat incoming space ships and get that high score.
+Originally this game started as a space invader-like game with enemies moving down the screen as the player shoots them to collect points.
+But over the past few months, this game has transformed into a bullet hell-like game where the player must shoot enemies, collect exp to level up and gain skills, while traversing the desolate space to find companions to help them survive.

+These companions attach to the player like snake appendages, each with their own unqiue ability, such as shooting water at enemies.
+But the player must also protect these companions as they each have their own health.

+Have fun and feel free to provide feedback and suggestions!

 ## Run Game

 To run this project, you will need Unity 2019.4.40f1.
-If you would like to play this on a Mac, navigate to the 'Mac Version' folder in 'Game Builds' and open "------".
-If you would like to play this on a Windows computer, navigate to the 'Windows Version' folder in 'Game Build' and open "----".
-Lastly, if you would like to play this game on an Android mobile device, 'Android Version' folder in 'Game Build' and open "----".
+Download the code and have fun playing my game and achieving a new high score.
+The Game scene should be played to start the game.